elegantframework/elegant-cli/README.md

 ### <a name="feature_suggestions">Feature Suggestions</a>

-Elegant is a community driven project, and open to all suggestions and ideas that help to empower developers everywhere.
+Elegant is a community-driven project, and open to all suggestions and ideas that help to empower developers everywhere.

 Visit our [Feature Request](https://github.com/elegantframework/elegant-cli/issues/new?assignees=&labels=&projects=&template=feature_request.md&title=) page to submit your feedback.

 ### <a name="reporting_issues">Reporting Issues</a>

-Bugs and user friction is our top priority.
+Bugs and user friction are our top priority.
 If you experience any issues or friction during your experience with Elegant, please submit a [Bug Report](https://github.com/elegantframework/elegant-cli/issues/new?assignees=&labels=&projects=&template=bug_report.md&title=).

 ### <a name="good_first_issues">Good First Issues</a>